nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements

-1. Access to a computer with Java 17 installed and an IDE that supports Java programming
+1. Access to a computer with Java 17 installed and an IDE that supports Java programming.
-2. A CEG Student in NUS planning to map out mainly BT/IS/EE/CS/CG-coded courses
+2. A CEG student with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

 ## Glossary
 * Mainstream OS: Windows, Linux, Unix, MacOS